KANABOON1/Algorithm/README.md

   FastCollinearPoints: Use Sorting algorithm to sort the points according to their slope with a point,  the same group must be in the same line segment.

+## Part II

+Implement some algorithms:

+- [x] Merge sort: Implement the in-place merge sort, including the top-down version(化整为零的思想) and the bottom-up version(循序渐进的思想).
+One disadvantage of the merge sort is that the auxiliary space is proportional to the array size N.